k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ![](./image/pickle_receipt/chall.png)

-The challenge presents us with an interface of the recipe manager.
-We can either submit or view the recipe.
-Let's go through the functionalities of this application.
+The challenge presents us an interface for a recipe manager.
+We can either submit or view a recipe.
+Let's go through the application's functionality.

 ![](./image/pickle_receipt/interface.png)

-We need to input three fields in order to submit recipe
+We need to input three fields to submit a recipe.

 ![](./image/pickle_receipt/submit.png)

-Then it output the encrypted binary data
+Then it outputs the encrypted binary data.

 ![](./image/pickle_receipt/encode.png)

-Now we can use the previous encrypted binary data to view the recipe at `/view`
+Now we can use the encrypted data to view the recipe at `/view`.

 | | |
 |:--:|:--:|